Mezue3000/DataScience_World/README.md

 Project Objective:
-The objective of this data science projects is to analyze numerous machine learning problems like(classification problem[Binary_Classification and multiple classification] and Linear regression analysis) using historical data from datahubs like KAGGLE & UCL.
+The objective of this data science projects is to analyze numerous machine learning problems like(classification problem[Binary_Classification and multiple classification, Image/video Classification], Linear regression analysis and Natural Language Preprocessing{NLP}) using historical data from datahubs like KAGGLE & UCL.
 This involves data collection, cleaning, exploratory data analysis (EDA), model building, and evaluation.

 Project Structure:
 The repository is organized as follows: